kristenvaccaro/human-ai/assignments.md

 ## Class Participation

 Actively participate in class: ask and answer questions, participate in activities, and attend consistently.
+You should expect to speak in class at least once per week for full credit.

 ## Presentations